ids-s1-21/project-ECK/README.md

 qualifying session is necessary to perform well.
 However, the plot seemed to show particularly heavy clustering near the front of the field.
-To investigate this, we split the data for drivers qualifying in the top 5 from the rest of the field, and modeled each separately.
+To investigate this, we split the data for drivers qualifying in the top 5 from the rest of the field and modelled each separately.

 As suspected, there was a stronger relationship between qualifying position and finishing position for the drivers qualifying in the top 5.